If you’re trying to figure out how the U.S. economy is doing these days, you probably feel like you’re riding on a seesaw.

 2. Confidence indexes

 Even in economics, it matters how people feel.
 Case in point: The ongoing U.S.-China trade war.
 The conflict officially started in July 2018, when 25 percent tariffs took effect on $50 billion worth of goods.
+But since then, it’s escalated, with 25 percent tariffs now in place on an additional $200 billion worth of products.

-Washington and Beijing appear to be inching closer to a trade deal, with a fresh round of trade talks resuming in the coming weeks.
-But that hasn’t solved the problem for businesses.
-Firms are still feeling uncertain about the future.
-They’ve reportedly delayed investments and – in some cases – hiring.
 It’s worth following sentiment if you’re trying to predict what the economy will look like in the future, says Peter Donisanu, investment strategy analyst at the Wells Fargo Investment Institute.